-If your child has bitten his lip or tongue severely enough to cause bleeding, clean the bite gently with water and use a cold compress (a cold, wet towel or washcloth pressed firmly against the area) to reduce swelling.
+If your child has bitten their lip or tongue severely enough to cause bleeding, clean the bite gently with water and use a cold compress (a cold, wet towel or washcloth pressed firmly against the area) to reduce swelling.
 Give us a call to help determine how serious the bite is.

-If your child has something caught between his teeth, use dental floss to gently remove it.
+If your child has something caught between their teeth, use dental floss to gently remove it.
 Never use a metal, plastic, or sharp tool to remove a stuck object.
 If you are unable to remove the item with dental floss, give us a call.

 Place the tooth in a clean container with milk.
 Call us immediately and/or head to the hospital.
 If you act quickly it's possible to save the tooth.

 If your child complains of a toothache, rinse their mouth with warm water and inspect their teeth to be sure there is nothing caught between them.
 Children’s pain relievers may be taken orally.
 Call us to schedule an appointment.

 If you know or suspect your child has sustained a broken jaw, use a cold compress to reduce swelling.
 Call our emergency number and/or head to the hospital immediately.
 In many cases a broken jaw is the result of a blow to the head.
 Severe blows to the head can be dangerous and even life-threatening.

 You can help your child avoid dental emergencies.
 Child-proof your house to avoid falls.
 Don't let your child chew on ice, popcorn kernels, or other hard foods.
 Always use car seats for young children and require seat belts for older children.

 And if your child plays contact sports, have them wear a mouthguard.
 Ask us about creating a custom-fitted mouthguard for your child.